MaterSim/AtomisticSimulation/README.md

 This course aims to use the atomistic computer simulation to model and understand the properties of real materials and their accompanying process and phenomena.
 It will primarily focus on two approaches: molecular dynamics and electronic structure calculation based on density functional theory.
 Some typical examples, codes, analytical tools will be also covered in this course.

 The expected outcomes include:
-- Understand the fundmental of Molecular dynamics simulation and its connection with statistical physics
+- Understand the fundamental of Molecular dynamics simulation and its connection with statistical physics
 - Apply the molecular dynamics simulation technique to model the physical process in real materials
 - Understand the concept of electronic structure simulation based on density functional theory
-- Use the available softwares LAMMPS and VASP to compute material’s properties
+- Use the available software LAMMPS and VASP to compute material’s properties

 ## Tenative schedules

 ### I: Molecular dynamics simulation
 - Week 1: Motivating example 1: Argon under the NVE ensemble
-- Week 2: Motivating example 2: Liquid-gas phase transition under the NVT ensemble
+- Week 2: Motivating example 2: Thermostat NVT ensemble
 - Week 3: Motivating example 3: Simulation of solids under the NPT ensemble
 - Week 4: Introduction to the LAMMPS package
 - Week 5: MD Analysis I: structural characterization (RDF), degree of order